daylioti/docker-commander/README.md

 ## Usage

 `docker-commander` requires config file to build menu, default config path - ./config.yml.
- You can also use `-c` param to specify path to yml file.
+ You can also use `-c` param to specify path to yml file or url to download.
 ### Docker api
 By default `docker-commander` tries to find local docker api client or you can specify it with `-api-host` param